YottaDB/YDBDoc/MessageRecovery/errors.rst

 .. note::
    The permissions on dddd should not matter (as long as it is a directory) since GTMSECSHR runs as root.

+.. _gtmsecshrdmnstarted:

 ------------------------
 GTMSECSHRDMNSTARTED
 ------------------------

-GTMSECSHRDMNSTARTED, gtmsecshr daemon started (key: kkkk) for version vvvv from dddd
+GTMSECSHRDMNSTARTED, gtmsecshr daemon started for version vvvv from dddd using socket file ssss

-GTMSECSHR Information: This message indicates that GTMSECSHR daemon was started for the version vvvv from the installation directory dddd with the ftok() key kkkk.
+GTMSECSHR Information: This message indicates that GTMSECSHR daemon was started for the version vvvv from the installation directory dddd and is expecting to receive client messages in the socket file whose full path is indicated by ssss.
+This message is immediately followed by a GTMSECSHRTMPPATH message which records the value of the :code:`ydb_tmp` env var this daemon/server started with.
+In case a client later encounters a GTMSECSHRSRVF error, it would issue a GTMSECSHRTMPPATH message as well which records the value of the :code:`ydb_tmp` env var the client started with.
+Most often, the cause is a mismatch between the ydb_tmp env var values between the server and the client.
+The GTMSECSHRTMPPATH messages of the server and client would help in identifying such a mismatch.

 Action: N/A